Starting With Google Voice

 Q: Are there international calling charges?
 Are they included in my license fees?

-A: International calling charges are not included in the fees and are charged as a separate line item.
+A: International calling charges will be charged as a separate line item on your monthly invoice.
+In your quote, they are included with the estimated telecom fees.
 You may find a list of the international calling costs here: Calling Rates.

 Q: Are there any other data or overage charges?

 A: No, there are no additional data charges.

 Q: I would like to purchase fewer than 50 licenses?
 Is there anywhere else I can get the EDU offer?

 A: You can purchase directly from Google using a credit card for billing.

 If you are not an Amplified IT customer, you can buy less than 50 seats directly from Google, at https://cloud.google.com/voice.
 However, to get access to 50% discount, please email firstname.lastname@example.org, and include your Google Workspace for Education domain and super-admin email address.